Traverse Le Goff

-Traverse Anatole Le Goff (born August 5, 1983) is a South African actor and politician who has served as a Member of the National Assembly of South Africa since November 2022.
-As a member of the Democratic Alliance, South Africa's official opposition, Le Goff had previously served as a Councillor of the City of Cape Town.
+Traverse Anatole Le Goff (born 5 August 1983) is a South African actor and politician who served as a Member of the 6th Parliament in the National Assembly of the Republic of South Africa from November 2022 until June 2024.

+He also served as a Democratic Alliance municipal Councillor in the City of Cape Town from July 2024 to May 2025, and previously from November 2021 until November 2022.

 Early life and education

 Le Goff was born in Johannesburg, Gauteng and he grew up in Northcliff and on the Atlantic Seaboard in Cape Town.
 Le Goff matriculated from Northcliff High School.
 He has a Bachelor of Arts degree in Politics, Philosophy and Economics, and is completing an honours degree in International Politics from the University of South Africa.